jawwn/bacemaker/README.md

 C1 - Reset FX settings

-Settings are saved in the EEPROM when changed, so they'll restore when you turn on the Bacemaer
+Settings are saved in the EEPROM when changed, so they'll restore when you turn on the Bacemaer.

+When initializing the newly uploaded Bacemaker, you have to reset your Oscillator and FX settings to get any sound.